Kenshiro-28/MAGI/README.md

 ## Running

-Run this command in the root folder to start the program:
+Run this command in the root folder to start MAGI:

 ```
 $ python magi.py